2 killed, 9 wounded in shooting at Pittsburgh party, police say

 Pittsburgh police said in a news release that the shooting happened at about 12:30 a.m. during a party at a short-term rental property.
 There were more than 200 people inside, many of them underage, authorities said.

 Police said multiple people were taken to the hospital, including at least 11 people with gunshot wounds.
 Two male gunshot victims died at the hospital, police said.
-They were not yet identified.
+Both of the dead were juveniles.

 Others were injured attempting to flee, including by jumping out of the building's windows, authorities said.